ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/resize-additional-disk.md

 # Resize an additional disk *(intermediate)*

-This guide covers the process for getting Linux to recognize that one of the non-primary disks (not `/dev/sda`) has changed size, and to make that new space available for use.
+This guide covers the process for getting Linux to recognise that one of the non-primary disks (not `/dev/sda`) has changed size, and to make that new space available for use.

 ```eval_rst
 .. note::